Cave diving: National Association for Cave Diving

+National Speleological Society

+The National Speleological Society (NSS) is an organization formed in 1941 to advance the exploration, conservation, study, and understanding of caves in the United States.
+Originally headquartered in Washington D.C., its current offices are in Huntsville, Alabama.
+The organization engages in the research and scientific study, restoration, exploration, and protection of caves.
+It has more than 10,000 members in more than 250 grottos.
+Since 1974 there has been as cave diving section of the society.

+Quintana Roo Speleological Survey

+The Quintana Roo Speleological Survey (QRSS) was established in 1990 for the safe exploration, survey and cartography of the underwater and dry caves and cenotes of Quintana Roo, Mexico, supported by the National Speleological Society.

+The survey principally acts as a data repository for explored sites within the state of Quintana Roo and distributes summary statistical tables through its webpage, which as of February, 2011 included 208 underwater cave systems with a total surveyed length of 910.4 km, and 50 caves above the water table with a total length of 41.8 km.

+Woodville Karst Plains Project

+The Woodville Karst Plain Project (WKPP is a project and organization that maps the underwater cave systems underlying the Woodville Karst Plain, a 450 sqmi area from Tallahassee, Florida, U.S. to the Gulf of Mexico which includes several first magnitude springs, including Wakulla Springs, and the Leon Sinks cave system, the longest underwater cave in the United States.
+The project grew out of a cave diving research and exploration group established in 1985 and incorporated in 1990 (by Bill Gavin and Bill Main, later joined by Parker Turner, Lamar English and Bill McFaden, at the time the chairman of the NACD Exploration and Survey Committee).

 Cave-diving regions

 Cave-diving venues can be found on all continents except Antarctica, where the average temperature is too low for water to remain liquid in caves.

 There are few flooded caves in Africa which are known and accessible.
 There are several in South Africa, a few in Namibia and Zimbabwe, and some large caves recently discovered in Madagascar.

 There are a large number of flooded caves in the limestone regions and other regions of Asia, particularly in the karst regions of China and Southeast Asia.
 Some are accessible for recreational cave-diving, but most have probably not yet been found or explored.

 Australia has many spectacular water filled caves and sinkholes, many of them in the Mount Gambier region of South Australia.

 Europe has a large number of flooded caves, particularly in the karst regions.

 North America has many cave-diving venues, particularly in Florida, USA, and the Yucatán Peninsula of Mexico.

 South America has some cave-diving venues in Brazil.

+The islands of The Bahamas have large number of underwater caves and blue holes found throughout the archipelago.